some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Especially with the use of 29 Bit CAN-IDs or FlexRay-IDs a lot of the Message ID space is used.
+Especially with the use of 29 bit CAN-IDs or FlexRay-IDs a lot of the Message ID space is used.
 In this case it is recommended to bind SOME/IP and CAN/FlexRay transports to different transport protocol ports, so that different ID spaces for the Message IDs exist.

 .. feat_req:: 🎯
     :id: feat_req_someip_506